-- What is the relationship between descriptive representation of ethnic minority people and substantive representation of relevant issues at both local and national level?
+- What is the relationship between the descriptive representation of ethnic minority people and the substantive representation of relevant issues at both the local and national level?

 - How are the distinct voting patterns and party allegiances of ethnic minority people changing and what is driving any changes?